-On May 6, 2021, the Company entered into a sales agreement ("Sales Agreement") with Cowen and Company, LLC ("Cowen"), under which the Company may from time to time issue and sell shares of its common stock through ATM offerings for an aggregate offering price of up to \$100.0 million.
-Cowen will act as the Company's sales agent for the ATM program and is entitled to compensation for its services equal to 3% of the gross proceeds of any shares of common stock sold under the Sales Agreement.
-In March 2022, the Company sold 882,353 shares under the ATM for \$17.00 per share and received \$14.5 million in net proceeds.
-In December 2023, the Company sold 1,250,000 shares under the ATM for \$2.60 per share and received \$3.1 million in net proceeds.
+On May 6, 2021, the Company entered into a sales agreement ("Sales Agreement") with Cowen and Company, LLC ("Cowen"), under which the Company could from time to time offer and sell shares of its common stock having an aggregate offering price of up to \$100.0 million.
+Cowen acts as the Company's sales agent for the ATM program and is entitled to compensation for its services equal to 3% of the gross proceeds of any shares of common stock sold under the ATM program.
+In March 2022, the Company sold 882,353 shares under the ATM program for \$17.00 per share and received \$14.5 million in net proceeds.
+In December 2023, the Company sold 1,250,000 shares under the ATM program for \$2.60 per share and received \$3.1 million in net proceeds.

-In January 2024, the Company amended and restated its Sales Agreement with Cowen, to reset the shares available for sale, from time to time, through the Company's ATM equity offering program to such number of shares as would generate aggregate gross sales proceeds of up to \$100.0 million.
-All terms are substantially the same as the original Sales Agreement entered into in May 2021.
+In January 2024, the Company amended and restated its Sales Agreement with Cowen to reset the ATM program to provide for the offer and sale of shares of common stock having an aggregate gross offering price of up to \$100.0 million.
+All other terms of the amended and restated Sales Agreement are substantially the same as the original Sales Agreement.
 The Company has not yet issued or sold any common stock under the amended and restated Sales Agreement.